almahfooz/almahfooz.github.io/_pages/about.md

 I hold several relevant certifications, including Islamic Maqasid Methodology, Mediation and Conflict Resolution, Islamic Economics, Graduate Certificate in Management, Web and Database programming, and Microsoft Certified Professional.

-My skills and experience equip me to contribute effectively to research projects and initiatives that require a strong foundation in data management, research methodology, and ethical considerations.
-View My CV
+My skills and experience equip me to contribute effectively to research projects and initiatives that require a strong foundation in data management, research methodology, and ethical considerations. <a href="https://doi.org/10.1057/s41264-024-00294-4" target="_blank"> View My CV </a>